DiegoRubiok1/open-canoe-fantasy-backend/docs/structure.md

-# Flask Backend Project Structure for LaLiga Fantasy Clone
+# Flask Backend Project Structure for Open Canoe Fantasy

-This document outlines the folder and file structure for a Flask backend designed to replicate LaLiga Fantasy.
-It follows the **Application Factory** pattern and **Blueprints** for modularity, with support for migrations, testing, and Docker deployment.
+This document outlines the folder and file structure.
+It follows the **Application Factory** pattern and **Blueprints** for modularity.

 ```bash
 fantasy-backend/